 Developments to watch

-Future prayer use may be affected by the 2026 general election campaign, new religious-affiliation or population releases, further Abuse in Care response measures, church safeguarding developments, major Treaty-related policy debates, and material changes in unemployment, public-sector restructuring, or household economic pressure.
+Future prayer use may be affected by the 2026 general election campaign, new census or religious-affiliation data, further Abuse in Care response measures, church safeguarding developments, major Treaty-related policy debates, and material changes in unemployment, public-sector restructuring, or household economic pressure.

 9